radixdlt/radixdlt-js/README.md

 ### Caching Atoms

-The following code snippet shows how to cache **Atoms** from the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by defining a _'path/to/file'_ and enabling the account's cache.
+In the following code snippet we cache **Atoms** from the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by defining a _'path/to/file'_ and enabling the account's cache.

 ```javascript